-The Paleozoic Era, which ran from about 542 million years ago to 251 million years ago, was a time of great change on Earth.
+The Paleozoic Era, which ran from 541 million to 251.9 million years ago, was a time of great change on Earth.
 The era began with the breakup of one supercontinent and the formation of another.
 Plants became widespread.
 And the first vertebrate animals colonized land.

 Life in the Paleozoic